CodyHenrichsen-CTEC/Study_Resources/Database/README.md

 # Database Study Guides and Lecture Notes

 Study guides have vocabulary and questions you should be able to answer after reading about the associated topics.
-Lecture notes are the 3 slide export with notes of powerpoints for reviewing concepts.

 ## Database Theory
  - Normalization